 Engage their mind also

 Maintaining a healthy weight can also be accomplished through mental stimulation.
-To avoid dogs from getting bored and eating as a kind of entertainment, it's a good idea to provide them with toys, puzzles, and interactive activities.
-The link between dog and owner can also be strengthened through mental stimulation offered by training sessions.
+To prevent dogs from getting bored and eating as entertainment, providing them with toys, puzzles, and interactive activities is a good idea.
+The mental stimulation training sessions can also strengthen the bond between the dog and the owner.

 Certain dogs may require special weight-management meals and supplements to reach and maintain a healthy weight.
-To help dogs feel full on a less calorie intake, these diets are made with high-fiber, low-calorie ingredients.
-Joint supplements, for example, can help overweight dogs' joints stay healthy and mobile during activity.
+These diets are made with high-fiber, low-calorie ingredients to help dogs feel full on a lower calorie intake.
+Joint supplements, for example, can help overweight dogs’ joints stay healthy and mobile during activity.

 Dog owners can aid their pets in achieving and maintaining healthy body weight and ward off health problems associated with excess weight by adopting the method described here.
 It is critical to collaborate with a veterinarian to develop a unique weight management strategy that considers the dog's specific requirements and current health condition.
 Dogs can live long, healthy lives with the help of a balanced diet, regular exercise, and mental challenges.